darsaveli/Readme-Markdown-Syntax/README.md

 The square bracket contains `alt` for the image and parenthesis contains image source.
 Image source can be either a location from the local machine or any valid image URL.
 the last part contains additional information about the image shown when use hovers through it.

+p.s. dropping the image to the readme file will upload it automatically with this syntax.

 ![Octocat](https://user-images.githubusercontent.com/81953271/124010886-b571ca80-d9df-11eb-86ac-b358c48ac6aa.png "Github Logo")